 The ability to set priorities is one of the biggest things you can do to help your customer understand what's needed.
 You can see how they turn out by looking at one of my texted inspections.
 Safety items that could cause breakdowns or bad driving conditions (think belts, wipers, batteries, tires, brakes) come right up to the top of the list for your customer and help them understand what is imperative that the get done today.
 The next grouping in my list is cost.
 Those are things that if not done soon, could cost more if not taken care of soon.
 This is followed by maintenance, and the Monitor.
 Setting the priorities is quick and makes a huge difference.
 You can also mark items as "Sold" which puts the word "Resolved" next to any items in the texted view.

 Once you have audited the inspection, we recommend reviewing any images or video that the Tech may have added and make sure it tells a story.
-If you're not in the habit of assigning those images to individual tasks, I'll go over that in my next email.
 If the Tech is doing the inspection on a tablet and taking photos as they go, the images are already assigned to individual tasks.
 You have the choice of how the customer will see them.

 As always, feel free to reach out with any questions!